 It starts out simply.
 It might be experimental or from just wanting to take the edge off a hard day.
 It may have been that first experience with the amazing feeling of euphoria that comes from taking a strong prescription painkiller, and before you know it, your whole life has become centered on trying to replicate that first-time sensation.
 Chasing the high only leads a person further down the path to addiction.
 Whether from these or other more intense motivations that can start us down a road that’s hard to get back from on our own, there are effective, compassionate treatment programs to help change the addictive behavior.

 Not Just a Family Thing

-This slippery slope is not one that people are equipped to handle on their own, regardless of how much rationalizing goes in to trying to assuage feelings of guilt or the fear of knowing that the problem is a bigger one than may be tackled alone.
+This slippery slope is not one that people are equipped to handle on their own, regardless of how much rationalizing goes into trying to assuage feelings of guilt or the fear of knowing that the problem is a bigger one than may be tackled alone.
 While a problem shared is a problem halved, there are not many in our sphere of existence who will accept the challenge of taking that walk with a friend in need.
 This is not to say that friends can’t help.
 It is just that we know far more about addiction and what it means to come off the powerful attractions that seem to force us down a long, lonely path of self-destruction, including driving many of those friends away.

-A Power Even Greater than Judgment
+A Power Even Greater Than Judgment

 The Benefits Obtained from Addiction Treatment

 In treatment, the goal of non-addictive use encompasses abstinence and moderation through an understanding of long-term recovery.
 Building upon the creation of a substantive identity intended to replace the addictive one, the focus is on harm-reduction.
 This process affirms powerfully new connections supporting life-saving interventions while recognizing and honoring that many patients are tackling more than just their addictive behavior.
 The psychological and emotional issues that present themselves are the same ones that were there before developing an addicted state of existence.